OjasMor/Traffic_Light_Classifier/README.md

 # Traffic Light Classifier
 ---

-In this project, you’ll use your knowledge of computer vision techniques to build a classifier for images of traffic lights!
-You'll be given a dataset of traffic light images in which one of three lights is illuminated: red, yellow, or green.

-In this notebook, you'll pre-process these images, extract features that will help us distinguish the different types of images, and use those features to classify the traffic light images into three classes: red, yellow, or green.
-The tasks will be broken down into a few sections:

 1. **Loading and visualizing the data**.
       The first step in any classification task is to be familiar with your data; you'll need to load in the images of traffic lights and visualize them!